ethanblake4/dart_eval/docs/improvement-loop-2026-09-25.md

 Validation: 1,588 default tests passed, 62 skipped; 99 control_flow_graph tests
 passed.
 Changed-file analysis and control_flow_graph analysis are clean.
 No runtime or standard-library changes; no opcode or serialization changes.

+## Step 3a: declaration order and inherited getter types

+`class/override_inference_test.dart` exposed incorrect direct-call resolution.
+While compiling a recursive override, the override had no compiled position yet.
+The lookup skipped it and selected the already-compiled superclass body, whose parameter type could be narrower.
+Implementation lookup now uses declarations;
+the existing deferred call offsets resolve after compilation.
+Forward calls and recursive calls both retain the correct override.

+The same SDK test then exposed getter reads discarding inherited return types when the getter had no explicit annotation.
+ResolvedMember now uses the inferred signature.
+The SDK test passes.
+Regressions cover recursive and forward calls, conflicting inherited signatures, and getter-to-list inference in fresh and serialized programs.
+All 33 inheritance tests pass and changed-file analysis is clean.
+The full default run's only failure was a new test using a bare TypedMachine for host numeric dispatch; that test now uses Runtime and passes.
+No runtime changes or extra dynamic paths were added.